AlexanderLapygin/cra_rtl_cypress_msw/README.md

 Being in the repository root directory, run:

-For unit and e2e testing:
+For unit-testing:

 ```sh
 yarn test:unit
 ```

-For unit and e2e testing:
+For e2e-testing:

 ```sh
 yarn test:e2e
 ```

-For unit and e2e testing:
+For unit- and e2e-testing:

 ```sh
 yarn test